jss367/jss367.github.io/_posts/2018-07-08-Kangaroos-and-Wallabies-I.md

 kangaroo_file_dates, good_kangaroo_files = remove_files_without_dates(original_kangaroo_path, kangaroo_files)
 ```

-    1 file was missing its date and will not be used
+    2 file(s) were missing dates and will not be used

-Only one bad one, that's good.
-OK, let's see how many images we have left
+Only two bad ones, that's good.
+Let's see how many images we have left.

 ```python
 print(len(good_kangaroo_files))
 ```

-    2382
+    2865

-We'll have a couple thousand pictures to work with.
+We'll have a few thousand pictures to work with.

 ## Splitting the data by date